plone/training/mastering-plone/resources.rst

 The resources that are part of the registered bundle will now be deployed with every request.

-For more infos please see https://docs.plone.org/adapt-and-extend/theming/resourceregistry.html or https://training.plone.org/5/theming/adv-resource-registry.html.
+For more infos please see the docs about `resource registry <https://docs.plone.org/adapt-and-extend/theming/resourceregistry.html>`_ or this `training part <https://training.plone.org/5/theming/adv-resource-registry.html>`_.